-- a battery with a full green gauge indicates the main battery is fully charged.
-As the charge of the battery level drops, the green bar becomes smaller. - 1--a battery with a partial yellow gauge indicates the battery is low. - lambda battery with a short red gauge indicates the battery is almost completely drained.
+- main an electrical plug with a full green gauge indicates the Wave is plugged into the AC adapter/ charger and the main battery is fully charged. - I--a battery with a full green gauge indicates the main battery is fully charged.
+As the charge of the battery level drops, the green bar becomes smaller. - I a battery with a partial yellow gauge indicates the battery is low. - I a battery with a short red gauge indicates the battery is almost completely drained.
 The battery icon flashes on and off. - a battery with black and yellow running stripes indicates the Wave is plugged into the AC adapter/charger and the batteries are charging.